OpenEvalProject/evals/manuscripts/elife-100988/v1/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/100988/elife-100988-fig4-v1.jpg)

-**Figure 4.:** n = 29, 13 females) and sign-trackers (STs) (n = 22, 12 females; see Figure 2).(a) The number of training sessions to reach CTTT criterion performance, defined as 70% correct responses to either cue for two consecutive days, differed neither between the phenotypes nor the sexes.
+**Figure 4.:** (a) The number of training sessions to reach CTTT criterion performance, defined as 70% correct responses to either cue for two consecutive days, differed neither between the phenotypes nor the sexes.
 However, baseline performance, based on data from four test sessions conducted after rats had reached criterion performance, indicated that GTs scored more cued turns than STs (b).
 Moreover, a main effect of day reflected that all rats performed more cued turns on day 3 than on day 1 (post hoc Bonferroni test (c); note that (c) and (d) show response ratios but ANOVAs were conducted using arcsine transformed data because ratio data violated homoscedasticity). (d) The relative number of cued stops did not differ between the phenotypes.
 There were no main effects of sex and no significant interactions between the effects of phenotype, day, and sex on cued turns and cued stops. (e) Relative to the time of cue onset, GTs initiated and completed cued turns later than STs.
 Reflecting the parallel effects of phenotype on initiation and completion times, the actual time needed to complete turns did not differ between the phenotypes (**: p < 0.01).

 After having reached performance criterion, GTs scored significantly more cued turns than STs across four subsequent test sessions (main effect of phenotype: F(1,47) = 5.03, p = 0.003, ηp2 = 0.097; Figure 4b).
 This analysis also revealed a main effect of day (or session; F(3,141) = 4.96, p = 0.003, ηp2 = 0.096), reflecting that all rats generated more cued turns during the third when compared with the first of the four sessions used for the determination of CTTT baseline performance (for multiple comparisons see Figure 4c).
 Sex did not affect turning rates (F(1,47) = 0.01, p = 0.95) and interactions between phenotype, sex, and day remained insignificant (all F < 2.10, all p > 0.15).
 The proportion of cued stops following stop cue presentation did not differ by phenotype, day, or sex (all main effects and interactions: all F < 3.06; all p > 0.052; Figure 4d).